tobiz/OGN-Flight-Logger_V2/README.md

 flogger.py username passcode mode [-s|--smtp email address of smtp server] [-t|--tx email address of sender] [-r|--rx email address of receiver]

 If -s|--smtp is provided then -t|--tx and -r|--rx must be provided

+Included to send email if flight lands outside the take off airfield.
+This initial version just uses a circular boundary of a specifiable radius.
+Code is included to send an SMS msg but has not been tested.